DEV-5/MY_NOTES/Linux_Embedded_development.md

-    **PRO's  of dynamic linkage**
+    **Pro's  of dynamic linkage**

     - Dynamic builds are modular, extensible and adaptable which enables easier long term maintenance.

-    - Dynamic builds can share a library image across n application which help optimal utilisation of memory in multi taking environment.
+    - Dynamic builds can share a library image across n application which help optimal utilization of memory in multi taking environment.

-    **CON's  of dynamic linkage**
+    **Con's  of dynamic linkage**

     - Dynamic linkage involves updating PLT records of the application which is variable time operation and results in initialization lag.
     - Dynamic linkages requires OS to support a run time library manager to be always present in memory(link-loader).